 - 1. If you plan to include public groups in your sharing rule, confirm that the appropriate groups have been created. - 2.
 From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings. - 3.
-In the Account Sharing Rules related list, click New. - 4.
-Enter the Label Name and Rule Name.
-The Label is the sharing rule label as it appears on the user interface.
+In the Account Sharing Rules related list, click New. - user interface.
 The Rule Name is a unique name used by the API and managed packages. - 5.
 Enter the Description.
 This field describes the sharing rule.
 It is optional and can contain up to 1000 characters. - 6.
 Select a rule type. - 7.
 Depending on the rule type you selected, do the following: